| province {qcpm} | R Documentation |

 Format

-This data set allows to estimate the relationships among Health (HEALTH
+This data set allows to estimate the relationships among Health (HEALTH),

-Education and training (EDU
+Education and training (EDU) and Economic well-being (ECOW)

 in the Italian provinces using a subset of the indicators collected by the Italian Statistical